peilinUWU/rasa/data/nlu.md

 - personal or work?
 - lunch??
 - is it a wasteland full of broken robot parts?
-- i am hungry, what should i do?
 - how to go to newyork ?
 - how long have you been online?
 - how come you say ok ?